 Dropbox users can access files and folders at any time from a number of interfaces, including the desktop, web and mobile clients, or via third-party applications connected to Dropbox.
 Each has security settings and features that process and protect user data whilst ensuring ease of access.
 All of these clients connect to secure servers to provide access to files, allow file sharing with others and update linked devices when files are added, changed or deleted.

 By design, Dropbox provides a unique security mechanism that goes beyond traditional encryption to protect user data.
-Block Servers process files from the Dropbox applications by splitting each file into blocks, encrypting each block using a strong cipher and synchronising only blocks that have been modified between revisions.
-When a Dropbox application detects a new file or changes to an existing file, the application notifies the Block Servers of the change, and new or modified blocks are processed and transferred to the Block Storage Servers.
+Block Servers process files from the Dropbox applications by splitting each into blocks, encrypting each file block using a strong cipher, and synchronising only blocks that have been modified between revisions.
+When a Dropbox application detects a new file or changes to an existing file, the application notifies the Block Servers of the change, and new or modified file blocks are processed and transferred to the Block Storage Servers.
 In addition, Block Servers are used to deliver files and previews to users.

 This is a separate service dedicated to monitoring if changes have been made to Dropbox accounts.
 No file data or metadata is stored or transferred here.
-Instead, clients establish a long poll connection to the notification service and waits.
+Each client establishes a long poll connection to the notification service and waits.
 When a change to any file in Dropbox takes place, the notification service signals a change to the relevant client(s) by closing the long poll connection.
 Closing the connection signals that the client must connect to the Metadata Servers securely to synchronise any changes.

 Dropbox users can access Paper docs at any time from the web and mobile clients, or through third-party applications connected to the Dropbox Paper application.
 All of these clients connect to secure servers to provide access to Paper docs, allow doc sharing with others and update linked devices when docs are added, changed or deleted.